-The LB II buildings of area A allowed the excavations to only uncover a small window into the MB palace and some loci include intrusive finds deposited by later activities.
-If the fragment is indeed of the MB level, we can assume key areas in the MB palace were adorned with wall paintings and the artistic tradition continued for hundreds of years into the LB.
-The single fragment on the floor may hint at a more elaborate composition than only red monochrome.
-But since we cannot associate any other use of pigments with this phase, perhaps we can envision a predominantly red scheme like the one known from the debris in rooms 12 and 13 of the palace at Alalakh level VII (Wooley 1955: 230-231; Niemeier and Niemeier 2000: 784-789).
-At the current state of the research it is too soon to conclusively reconstruct the location and the nature of the decoration at the building and we cannot deny the possibility that this is an intrusive fragment from a later phase.
+The LB II buildings of Area A led the excavators to a small window into the MB palace and some loci with intrusive finds deposited by later activities.
+If the fragment does indeed come from the MB level, then we can assume that key areas of the MB palace were adorned with wall paintings and that the artistic tradition continued for hundreds of years into the LB.
+The single fragment on the floor may hint at an elaborate composition rather than red monochrome.
+Because we cannot associate any other use of pigment with this phase, we can merely imagine a predominantly red scheme like the one known from the debris in Rooms 12 and 13 of Level VII at the palace in Alalakh (Wooley 1955: 230-231; Niemeier and Niemeier 2000: 784-789).
+The current state of research is too preliminary to allow us to reconstruct the location and nature of the decoration at the building in a conclusive manner.
+Moreover, we cannot overlook the possibility that this is an intrusive fragment from a later phase.

 Group 2: Late Bronze Age II, Area A, Building 7050

-In area A, other than the MB find, the excavators retrieved plaster fragments from Building 7050, mainly from destruction layers or from residual contexts such as mudbrick collapse or later fills.
-Since there is no substantial construction above Building 7050 in the following periods (Sandhaus 2013: fig. 69; Ben-Tor 2020, 174), its walls were preserved to a considerable height and so a wide distribution of the building’s debris is expected in case of the walls collapsing, the excavators assume, and I would agree, that all fragments derive from the destruction debris of Building 7050.
-The finding spots of the fragments allow us to divide them into four main clusters (Fig. 2) and offer some observation of the nature of the building’s decoration.
+In Area A, aside from the MB find, excavators have retrieved plaster fragments from Building 7050.
+These come mainly from destruction layers or residual contexts such as mudbrick collapses or later fills.
+Since there was no substantial construction over Building 7050 in subsequent periods (Sandhaus 2013: fig. 69; Ben-Tor 2020, 174), its walls have been preserved to a considerable height.
+As a broad distribution of the building’s debris is to be expected in the case of collapsing walls, the excavators assume—and I would agree—that all the fragments derive from its destruction debris.
+The spots where the fragments were discovered allow us to divide them into four main clusters (fig. 2) and make some observations regarding the nature of the building’s decoration.

-Cluster 1: This cluster was collected in fill deposits in the area immediately east of the main entrance to the monumental building (Loci 8601, 8571, 8580, 9194, and 9167), where the excavators recovered c.
-30 fragments of plaster.
-The fragments are either white or painted red and characterized by compact white matrix with some organic material voids visible in a macroscopic examination.
-Based on the distribution of the fragments, I suggest reconstructing a monochrome red decoration on the back wall of the main entrance to the palace or on the west wall of the Eastern Courtyard (Wall 5199).
+Cluster 1: This cluster was collected in fill deposits in the area immediately east of the main entrance into the monumental building (Loci 8601, 8571, 8580, 9194, and 9167), where the excavators recovered about 30 plaster fragments.
+These are either white or painted red and have a compact white matrix with some organic material voids that are visible in a macroscopic examination.
+Based on the fragments’ distribution, I would suggest the existence of a monochrome red decoration on the rear wall of the main entrance into the palace or on the west wall of the Eastern Courtyard (Wall 5199).